Qin Huohuo

-Qin Zhihui (秦志晖) (born December 1983), also known under the pseudonym Qin Huohuo (秦火火 (Fire Fire Qin)), is an internet celebrity infamous as a rumormonger.
-He has been accused of fabricating and spreading rumors online via the Sina Weibo microblogging website.

-He is the first person to appear in court on rumormongering charges since the Ministry of Public Security vowed to target those who spread online rumors in August 2013.
+Qin Zhihui (秦志晖, born December 1983), also known under the pseudonym Qin Huohuo (秦火火 (Fire Fire Qin)), is an internet celebrity infamous as a rumormonger.
+He has been accused of fabricating and spreading rumors online via the Sina Weibo microblogging website, and is the first person to appear in court on rumormongering charges since the Ministry of Public Security vowed to target those who spread online rumors in August 2013.

 Biography

 Qin Zhihui was born in Hengnan County, in Hunan, China.
 After high school, he went to work in Guangzhou.
 He was a text checker in Northern China, then moved back to Hunan to study in 2004.
 In 2005, he went to Beijing to work for Huayi Baichuang (华艺百创公司).
 He joined brand management company Erma (尔玛中国) in 2010 and left in 2011.

 Creating rumors

 Qin was found guilty of spreading rumors about several celebrities including popular television hostess Yang Lan, as well as China's former Ministry of Railways, via Sina Weibo, China's Twitter-like service, from 2012 to 2013.
 Prosecutors said that Qin's widely spread posts included one claiming that Beijing had granted 30 million euros (41 million U.S. dollars) in compensation to a foreigner who died in a train crash in east China's Zhejiang Province in 2011.
 The rumor was reposted 11,000 times and commented on 3,300 times, with Qin's fabrication inciting anger over apparent disparities in how foreigners and Chinese were compensated after the accident.

 According to officials, Qin created and reposted rumors 3,000 times on Sina Weibo.
 The important rumors are: